See Reviews for ALL BIBLE CURRICULUM below

 One thing I found out while browsing their website, is that they offer Bible curriculum as well.
 Elementary, Junior High and Senior High.
 I haven’t actually sat down and looked at these, so I can’t comment on them, but if they are anything like this Bible study, I can’t see where you could ever go wrong!

-You can also order FREE pdf Bible curriculum samples online — they will email them to you!
+You can also download FREE pdf Bible curriculum samples online.
 You can find them on their website, www.deeperroots.com or on Facebook.com/DeeperRootsPubs!

 ROOTED AND GROUNDED (GRADES 10, 11, OR 12)

 Review by Adventures in Homeschooling

 ROOTED AND GROUNDED (GRADES 10, 11 OR 12):